An Input-Output Construction of Finite State $\rho/\mu$ Approximations for Control Design: Conclusions and Future Work

 \section{Conclusions and Future Work}

-In this paper, we revisited the recently proposed notion of $\rho/\mu$ approximation.
-We proposed a general procedure for constructing a sequence of finite state machines for systems over finite alphabets that are not subject to exogenous inputs.
-We showed that the resulting constructs satisfy the three required properties of $\rho/\mu$ approximations.
-We also showed that they exhibit a `completeness' property, in the sense that if a finite state machine exists that can perfectly predict the sensor output after some transient, then our construct recovers it.
-Finally, we showed that the cardinality of the minimal disturbance alphabet that can be used in this setting equals that of the sensor output alphabet.
+In this paper, we revisited the recently proposed notion of $\rho/\mu$ approximation and a corresponding particular structure for the approximate models and approximation errors.
+We generalized this structure for the non-binary alphabet setting, and we showed that the cardinality of the minimal disturbance alphabet that can be used in this setting equals that of the sensor output alphabet.
+We then proposed a general, conceptual procedure for generating a sequence of finite state machines for systems over finite alphabets that are not subject to exogenous inputs.
+We explicitly derived conditions under which the resulting constructs, used in conjunction with the generalized structure, satisfy the three required properties of $\rho/\mu$ approximations, and we proposed a readily verifiable sufficient condition to ensure that the gain of the approximation error is finite.
+We also showed that these constructs exhibit a `semi-completeness' property, in the sense that if a finite state machine exists that can perfectly predict the sensor output after some transient, then our construct recovers it.

-Future work will focus on two directions: \begin{enumerate} \item At the theoretical level, it is clear from the construct that the problem of approximation and that of state estimation under coarse sensing are closely intertwined.
-We will thus focus on understanding the limitations of approximating certain classes of systems by these approximations, or at a more basic level, the limitations of reconstructing the state under coarse sensing. \item At the algorithmic level, the work will focus on improving the efficiency both at the implementation level as well as the algorithmic development level.
-In particular, we will look into refining this procedure by developing a recursive version. \end{enumerate}
+Our future work will focus on two directions: \begin{enumerate} \item At the theoretical level, it is clear from the construct that the problem of approximation and that of state estimation under coarse sensing are closely intertwined.
+We will thus focus on understanding the limitations of approximating certain classes of systems using these constructs, or at a more basic level, the limitations of reconstructing the state under coarse sensing and finite memory constraints. \item At the algorithmic level, we will look into refining this procedure by developing a recursive version that allocates available memory in a more selective manner, in line with the dynamics of the system. \end{enumerate}